Last updated: April 26, 2022

-Bouddi National Park may not be on top of everyone’s list when looking for new walking tracks to explore.
-But this 15 km2 national park is actually home to some very pretty and unique bush and coastal walks.
+Bouddi National Park may not be on everyone’s to-do list when looking for new walking tracks to explore.
+But this 15 km2 national park is home to some great bush and coastal walks.

-Established in 1967 as a National Park, Bouddi was named after the local Aboriginal name of the area.
-There are still lots of Aboriginal sites to be found in the park, such as middens, engravings, and rock shelters.
+It was established in 1967 as a National Park, using the local Aboriginal name for the eastern headland of Maitland Bay.
+There are still many Aboriginal sites to be found in the area, such as middens, engravings, and rock shelters.

 Walk | Distance | |